nathan-ahn/expo-image-picker/README.md

 Due to the monstrous size of Expo, this is a fork of a subdirectory in it so we don't have to download the entire repository.
 [Guide for forking and updating](https://stackoverflow.com/a/24577293)

-To get a branch linked with remote, use the following commands:
+To get a branch linked with the original Expo repository, use the following commands:
 `git remote add upstream https://github.com/expo/expo.git` `git fetch upstream`
 `git checkout -b upstream-main upstream/main`